zeta-chain/node/contrib/localnet/README.md

 ### OP Integration

 1 - Run localnet from `docker-compose-optimism.yml`.
-On the new docker-compose make sure to adjust exposed ports as necessary to avoid port conflict.
+>Adjust the exposed ports as necessary to avoid conflicts.

-2 - Run localnet from OP documentation https://docs.optimism.io/chain/testing/dev-node
+2 - Run localnet from OP documentation :  [Optimism Dev Node](https://docs.optimism.io/chain/testing/dev-node)

 3 - Make sure OP components are running alongside with Zeta localnet with existing EVM, BTC, and Zetachain nodes.

-4 - Deploy OP smart contracts https://docs.optimism.io/builders/chain-operators/deploy/smart-contracts
+4 - Deploy OP smart contracts from [Optimism Smart Contract Deployment Guide](https://docs.optimism.io/builders/chain-operators/deploy/smart-contracts)

- After running all scripts, depending on the local environement you may face some issues, like:
+After running all scripts, you may encounter issues depending on your local environment, such as:

-* variable not being declared while they are, on my case i had to change `Config.sol` for being able to deploy the contract, some functions needed some vars, were put statically since this is just a local dev network.
+* Variables not being declared correctly.
+For instance, in my case, I had to modify `Config.sol` to deploy the contract.
+Some functions required static variables because this is just a local dev network.

 >before:
 ```solidity